HOME

 • Soon more info and if questions email me.
 Happy to help on you travels around Ecuador coasts.
 We are working on a surfing map especially for Playas at the moment.
 We should be have it online around December.
 For rest of spots check the wavemaps on HomePage

-• Best time for Montañita: January- or May (less crowds and good swells).
+• Best time for Montañita: end April- May-June especially little windier but OK(less crowds and good swells still).
 Best San Mateo: February-March.
 Best Playas spots: March-June but breaks thrughout November.
 Best Mompiche: January-Feb.
 Best North of Montañita spots: January-April.
-BEST LUCK BRO!
+BEST LUCK BRAH!:)